... explore the world for less

 About Karaganda

-Statue of Nurken Abdirov in downtown Karaganda
+Statue of Nurken Abdirov in Karaganda

 It is the home city of Kazakh World War II hero Nurken Abdirov.
 A statue in Abdirov's honor is located in the center of the city.